KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 3, Overviews per highlight.md

 ## Overviews per highlight

 13) As a start, I'd like to briefly go back to the metadata in the [alphabetical overview](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Topstukken/Alfabetisch) we discussed in Part 2.
-Here, **two worlds are merged** into a single overview.
+Here, **KB's institutional and Wikimedia's participative worlds are merged** into a single overview.
 In the red box the world of KB's collection highlights, with the browse book (*Bekijk het topstuk op*) and the explanatory notes (*Toelichting*), the inventory number (*Inventarisnummer KB*), and the persistent URL of the object in the KB catalog (*KB catalogus - http://resolver.kb.nl...*).
 In the blue box the world of Wikimedia, with the context of the highlight in Wikipedia, the images (and pdf) in Wikimedia Commons and the structured data in Wikidata.

  <kbd><img src="images/image-p3-006.png" width="100%"/></kbd><br/><sub>*Two metadata worlds in a single overview.
 Red box: KB links to KB's collection highlights.
 Blue box: Wikimedia links to KB's collection highlights.
 Screenshot Wikipedia d.d.
 02-04-2021*</sub>